mhasnat/MBHC-FMM/README.md

 - There are three demo files to demonstrate the above mentioned tasks.

+Note: Four files: emsamp.m, vsamp.m, unitrand.m and house.m are added here for sampling samples from a specified vMF mixture model.
+Those files are taken from 'vmfmatlab' code, which is available online.

 References:

 [1] Hasnat et al., Model-based hierarchical clustering with Bregman divergences and Fishers mixture model: application to depth image analysis.
 Statistics and Computing, 1-20, 2015.